ssafonso/servicecare-v2/README.md

 ## Server
 ---

-The server was built on Spring Boot, using a model to map the DB data and a controller to allow acess to the data.
-Altough more methods were created, only one is currently being used by the frontend
+The server was built on Spring Boot, using a model to map the DB data and a controller to allow access to the data.
+Although more methods were created, only one is currently being used by the frontend

 ```java
 findByLicenseOrderByTsDesc